matthewshang/cse507-project/README.md

-# {ProjectName}
+# GOLZ3

 ## Intro

-{ProjectName} investigates applying solvers to the classic recreational math game/puzzle/cellular-automata: Conway's Game of Life.
+GOLZ3 investigates applying solvers to the classic recreational math game/puzzle/cellular-automata: Conway's Game of Life.
+Slides we used for presenting the project are located under `Slides\GOLZ3.pptx`

 ## Setup